 The aftermath of the World T20 Final meant that Brathwaite was now one of the most sought-after cricketers on the T20 circuit.
 He made his IPL debut in 2016 for Delhi Daredevils and has since appeared for both Sydney Thunder and Sydney Sixers in the Big Bash League, as well being a regular for St. Kitts & Nevis Patriots in the Caribbean Premier League.

 Alongside his playing career, Brathwaite is something of an entrepreneur.
 The bat he uses is manufactured by his own company, Trident Sports, based in his home country of Barbados.
 That night in Kolkata might well serve to be the best advertisement of the quality of his product.

 1988-07-18, Lodge Road, Christ Church

-Multan Sultans, Sydney Sixers, Peshawar Zalmi, Jamaica Tallawahs, Combined Campuses and Colleges, St Kitts and Nevis Patriots, West Indians, Kolkata Knight Riders, Lahore Qalandars, Khulna Titans, Rajputs, Kent, Sunrisers Hyderabad, Barbados, Punjabi Legends, Delhi Daredevils, Sydney Thunder, West Indies Board President's XI, West Indies A, Antigua Hawksbills, Sagicor High Performance Centre, Barbados Tridents, West Indies
+Manchester Originals Men, Warwickshire, Multan Sultans, Sydney Sixers, Peshawar Zalmi, Jamaica Tallawahs, Combined Campuses and Colleges, St Kitts and Nevis Patriots, West Indies, Kolkata Knight Riders, Lahore Qalandars, Khulna Titans, Rajputs, Kent, Sunrisers Hyderabad, Barbados, Punjabi Legends, Delhi Daredevils, Sydney Thunder, West Indies Board President's XI, West Indies A, Antigua Hawksbills, Sagicor High Performance Centre, Barbados Tridents, West Indies